 • Experiencing alcohol cravings

-• Denying alcohol use or making excuses, i.e. “I’m only drinking because I’m stressed” or “I like to drink to relax.”
+• Denying alcohol use or making excuses, i.e., “I’m only drinking because I’m stressed” or “I like to drink to relax”

 • Developing a tolerance to alcohol and having to drink more to feel the “high”

 Alcohol-related deaths account for the third leading preventable cause of death in the US.
-It’s estimated that 88,000 people die each year from alcohol.
+An estimated 88,000 people die each year from alcohol.
 Globally, that number is much higher at 3.3 million deaths related to alcohol consumption.
 Alcohol misuse among people aged 15 and 49 is the first leading risk factor for premature deaths and disabilities.

 Symptoms of Alcohol Withdrawal